 If a person wishes to report a crime for inclusion in this report, or to report an emergency on campus, they should do so by contacting the NMSU Police Department by dialing 911, calling (575)-646-3311, or by going to the NMSU Police Department at 725 College Drive, University Park, NM 88003.
-As noted above, VAWA crimes may be reported to the BCOM Compliance Officer or Title IX Coordinator.
-Other campus security authorities for BCOM includes the President, Dean, Assistant Vice President of Administration, Executive Director of Student Affairs, Human Resources Director, and BCOM Security.
-Personnel in the above roles cannot offer nor guarantee confidentiality as it relates to reporting of crimes, though efforts are often made to protect the safety and privacy of crime victims to the extent allowed by law.
-The campus security authorities are encouraged to promptly and accurately report all crimes, even if they do not appear to by Clery-reportable crimes.
+Reporting may also be made to College campus security authorities.